ddigeronimo/least/README.md

     - q - Quit
     - j, Down - Down one line
     - k, Up - Up one line
-    - o - Open a new file (expands tildes and environment variables with [shellexpand](https://crates.io/crates/shellexpand))
+    - o - Open a new file (expands tildes and environment variables with [shellexpand](https://crates.io/crates/shellexpand)) and supports symlinks
 - Basic file loading
     - Error handling now added
     - Now the in-program file opening functionality allows filenames of practically indefinite length (in practice this is limited by the size of the i32 used to track input string length)